HomeArticlesGuideUS Retirement Planning Guide

 Work through these actions in priority order regardless of your age:

-1. Contribute to 401(k) up to the full employer match — do this before anything else.
+1. Contribute to your 401(k) up to the full employer match before anything else.

-4. Model your Social Security claiming strategy — use the Social Security Calculator and coordinate with your spouse.
+4. Model your Social Security claiming strategy using the Social Security Calculator and coordinate with your spouse.

 5. Review asset allocation annually and rebalance if equity/bond splits drift more than 5% from target.